EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 ```
 _Compiler complains because the types are incorrect_

-This code makes absolute sense, we're adding numbers with numbers and printing them to the conso
+This code makes absolute sense, we're adding numbers with numbers and printing them to the console, but not all number variable types are the same.
+Floats and integers can't directly by added together, we have to cast them to another type first.
-To get this code to compile
+We can do this by writing the ne

 ## Pointers
 One of the most challenging concepts for most beginners are pointers.
 But they're actually not even so hard to understand, if you know the syntax